 ICJ Analysis gives health and care professionals the understanding they need to make positive steps in practice by evaluating information from a broad range of sources, internally and with external partners.

 Who we are

-Dan is the editor of Integrated Care Journal and Primary Care Journal; covering developments in integrated care, the social determinants of health, acute and primary care services, social care and local government for a professional audience in the UK.
-An emerging voice in the sector, Dan is a key advocate of wellbeing and health outcome considerations across all public policy fields.
+Dan is a key advocate of wellbeing and health outcome considerations across all public policy fields.
 Coming from a policy background, he is now focusing on developing digital publishing solutions for a range of market sectors to host professional insight and best practice.
-He has previously held positions in Parliament, as a media advisor for World Vision and data analyst for Experian Footfall.
+He has previously worked for a Member of Parliament, as a media advisor for World Vision and as a data analyst for Experian Footfall.
 He holds a Masters Degree in policy analysis from the University of Bath and a Bachelors Degree from the University of Sheffield.